Lessons from the latest Ebola outbreak in the DRC

 So far, we have lucked out.
-The latest Ebola virus outbreak in the Democratic Republic of the Congo, or DRC, although awful (at least 90 deaths), has not been as bad as some of us in the public health community had feared.
+After 2 months, the latest Ebola virus outbreak in the Democratic Republic of the Congo, or DRC, although awful, has not been as bad as some of us in the public health community had feared.
 It has not spread to neighboring Uganda, or to Kenya, then on to Europe or the United States, triggering panic and a global public health and economic crisis.
 Yet.

 But the biggest issue is we have not learned important lessons from prior Ebola outbreaks.